 "Good morning!
 How are you this morning?
-Are you filling up your change cans at home or in your Sunday school class?
+Are you filling up your change cans at home or here at church?
 I sure hope so!
 It makes a big difference in the lives of the children at Intermountain.
 And, it's a sign that you understand what Advent is really all about... but I'll get back to that in a bit.